 Where you can go for help

-Asking for help can be a hard step to make – there’s many ways though that you can get confidential support.
+Asking for help can be a hard step to make – there are many ways though that you can get confidential support.
 Mental health support can be provided in various forms such as: face-to-face, telephone, and online.

 In the first instance, talk to your GP.
 They should be able to assess your heath and support you to make a choice on your next step towards recovery.